Chainflow/oasis-mission-control/README.md

 # Oasis Mission Control Validator Monitoring and Alerting Dashboard

+## Background

 [Chainflow](https://chainflow.io/staking) and our development partner [Vitwit](https://vitwit.com) have been awarded an Oasis grant to build the Oasis Mission Control Validator Monitoring and Alerting Dashboard.

 Together, we've [built a similar tool](https://chainflow.io/cosmos-validator-mission-control/) for the Cosmos community, under an Interchain Foundation Grant.

+## Current Status - 12 November 2020 - Code Released for Use

+You can find -

+1 - Dashboard details and screenshots [here](https://github.com/Chainflow/oasis-mission-control/issues/3)

+2 - Code and installation instructions here

+Have feedback or questions?
+Open an issue in this repo, thanks!

 ## Problem